-101. On February 19, 2021, after yet another mass dismissal, Ms. Foxx stated: "Vacating the convictions of these nine people today who were targeted by former Police Sergeant Watts provides just a fraction of relief for those who spent time in prison, away from their families, as we will never be able to give them that time back."
+104. Then again on February 19, 2021 after yet another mass dismissal, Ms. Foxx stated: "Vacating the convictions of these nine people today who were targeted by former Police Sergeant Watts provides just a fraction of relief for those who spent time in prison, away from their families, as we will never be able to give them that time back."